storyfeet/dugi_bialan/content/grammar.md

 -- lon vemi?
 ..
 Where

--- vemi wei giawin?
+-- vemi wei yawin?
 ..
 Who is going?

--- dan vemi i vin wei zon.
+-- dan vemi ye vin wei zon.
 .. how do you know?

--- wei vemi i vin gin elein liawa mi
+-- wei vemi ye vin gin elin liawa bei
 ..
 What are you doing with my hat?
 ??
 DO what SUB you WITH hat me

--- gin iasin vemi wei buli ei bengo
+-- gin yasin vemi wei buli ei bengo
 ..
 How does one make a car
 ??
 WITH way what DO make OB vehicle?